 Governance often has a bad name with developers, typically because they have had ineffective traditional strategies inflicted upon them for years.
 These traditional strategies often prove to be little more than a layer of additional bureaucracy that offers little or no value to your organization.
 To put your mind at ease on this issue, we’d like to point out that agile delivery governance isn’t:

 - Documentation driven.
 The greater levels of collaboration promoted by agile, in combination with the strategy of team dashboards alleviates the need for many of the artifacts that traditional governance strategies dictate.
-Furthermore, as you will soon see, the milestones suggested by the DA framework are risk-driven, not documentation driven.
+Furthermore, as you will soon see, the milestones suggested by the DA toolkit are risk-driven, not documentation driven.

 - Onerous.
 An onerous governance strategy will not be followed by delivery teams, at best they will do just enough work to make it appear that they are following the governance process, which implies that the process has utterly failed.
 As a result we’ve kept the governance strategies as light-weight as we possibly can, and when you do it right effective governance actually improves the productivity of delivery teams instead of detracting from it.
 These light-weight strategies are described below.

 - Management.
 Governance and management are two different things.
 Governance looks at a team from the outside, treating it as a system that needs to have the appropriate structure and processes in place to provide a stream of value.
 Management, on the other hand, occurs inside the team and ensures that the structure and processes are implemented effectively.

 - Optional.
 Your teams are being governed, like it or not.
 Our philosophy is that you deserve to be governed well, which is why we’ve taken the time to describe how to do so.